Components of Donated Blood Products

 Cryoprecipitate is obtained by thawing FFP at 4°C and contains concentrated factor VIII and fibrinogen.
 After thawing, the component is re-centrifuged using a hard spin at the same temperature.
 The supernatant, cryo-poor plasma is then partially removed while the remaining cryo-poor plasma is used for resuspension.
 The resulting cryoprecipitate is then rapidly frozen.

-It is stored at less than -300C or if lyophilized at 4 – 6°C. It has a shelf life of 1 year.
+This blood product is stored at less than -30°C or if lyophilized at 4 – 6°C. It has a shelf life of 1 year.

 Cryoprecipitate is typically used to treat patients with the following conditions: